 What this means, in plain text, is that the prospect was not matching "Lead" object rules (as it was likely a Contact).
 Likewise, you will see similar errors for both Contact Account objects if your prospect is a Lead Entity.

-You can use this information to go back and adjust your queue rules to accommodate it, or perhaps it's working exactly as you intend!
+You can use this information to go back and adjust your queue rules to accommodate it, or perhaps it's working precisely as you intend!

-As always, if you still need help in understanding why a specific rule here is failing, please reach out to firstname.lastname@example.org for additional help.
+If you still need help in understanding why a specific rule here is failing, please reach out to our support team for additional assistance.

 If you are looking at why an Ownership route went to a specific rep, you can also click into the green queue to see why it matched: